 Today’s investment decisions, for example concerning energy supply, will also determine the quantity of greenhouse gases that will be emitted in the future.
 In the 2015 Paris Agreement, the international community set three main objectives, including making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.
 This means that in the future, more money will be invested in environmentally friendly and future-oriented technologies and energy sources, and less in greenhouse gas-intensive technologies and energy sources.
 As a signatory to the Paris Agreement, Switzerland is committed to this objective.

-Today's investment behavior not only provides considerable finance for coal and oil production, but also for its further expansion.
+Today's investment behaviour not only significantly supports oil and gas production, but even their further expansion.
 This is in direct opposition to climate targets.
 The broad participation of insurance companies, pension funds, banks and asset managers in voluntary climate compatibility tests suggests that climate awareness within the Swiss financial sector is steadily growing.

 Finance flows include assets under management in Switzerland.
 At the end of 2019, these totalled just under CHF 7,000 billion.
 They come, for example, from private savings deposits at banks, insurance capital, and savings in pension funds and Old Age and Survivors Insurance.
 It is in the interest of savers and pension schemes for financial institutions and institutional investors to invest money in the most profitable funds possible.
 If the way in which investment and financing affect the climate is made transparent, everybody will be able to make knowledgeable, climate-relevant decisions.

-Here you can find the results report on the PACTA 2020 climate alignment test for the Swiss financial market.
-A summary of the report is also available in German and French.
+Here you can find the results report of the PACTA Climate Impact Assessment 2022 for the Swiss financial market in English.
+The summary is available in English, German and French.

 Further information